xiangzhou/xiangzhou.github.io/_pages/software.md

 association studies.
 Annals of Applied Statistics.
 11(4): 2027-2051.
 * Click <a href="https://github.com/genetics-statistics/GEMMA/issues">here</a> if you have any questions, comments, or bugs reports.

+## Gene-based Integrative Fine-mapping through conditional TWAS (GIFT)

+GIFT is a Gene-based Integrative Fine-mapping for performing conditional TWAS analysis.
+GIFT examines one genomic region at a time, jointly models the GReX of all genes residing in the focal region, and carries out TWAS conditional analysis in a maximum likelihood framework.
+In the process, GIFT explicitly models the gene expression correlation and cis-SNP LD across different genes in the region and accounts for the uncertainty in the constructed GReX.
+As a result, GIFT provides effective type I error control, refines marginal TWAS associations into a much smaller set of putatively causal associations, and yields high statistical power with reduced false discoveries.

+* The software is currently available on <a href="https://yuanzhongshang.github.io/GIFT/">github</a>.
+* Citation: Lu Liu, Ran Yan, Ping Guo, Jiadong Ji, Weiming Gong, Fuzhong Xue, Zhongshang Yuan, and Xiang Zhou (2023).
+Conditional transcriptome-wide association study for fine-mapping causal genes.
+Nature Genetics. in press.
+* Contact <a href="mailto:luliuu@umich.edu">Lu Liu</a> with any questions, comments, or bugs reports.

+## integrative Differential expression and gene set Enrichment Analysis (iDEA)

+iDEA is a method for performing joint differential expression (DE) and gene set enrichment (GSE) analysis. iDEA builds upon a hierarchical Bayesian model for joint modeling of DE and GSE analyses.
+It uses only summary statistics as input, allowing for effective data modeling through complementing and pairing with various existing DE methods.
+It relies on an efficient expectation-maximization algorithm with internal Markov Chain Monte Carlo steps for scalable inference.
+By integrating DE and GSE analyses, iDEA can improve the power and consistency of DE analysis and the accuracy of GSE analysis over common existing approaches.

+* The package is currently available on <a href="https://xzhoulab.github.io/iDEA/">github</a>.
+* All analysis scripts used in the paper is available <a href="https://github.com/xzhoulab/iDEA-Analysis">here</a>.
+* Citation: Ying Ma, Shiquan Sun, Xuequn Shang, Evan T. Keller, Mengjie Chen and Xiang Zhou (2020).
+Integrative differential expression and gene set enrichment analysis using summary statistics for single cell RNAseq studies.
+Nature Communications.
+11: 1585.
+* Contact <a href="mailto:sqsunsph@xjtu.edu.cn">Shiquan Sun</a> or <a href="mailto:ying_ma@brown.edu">Ying Ma</a> with any questions, comments, or bugs reports.